Qiskit/qiskit/docs/getting_started.rst

             pip install qiskit

-        If the packages were installed correctly, you can run ``conda list`` to see the active packages in your virtual environment.
+        If the packages were installed correctly, you can run ``pip list`` to see the active packages in your virtual environment.

         If you intend to use visualization functionality or Jupyter notebooks it is